Keyboard shortcuts

 truncated-challenges = [midnight-proofs/truncated-challenges]

-Once everything looks good you can build the tool as usual with cargo build --release.
+After verifying everything looks good you can build the tool with the usual commands.
+The tool can be found in target/release/midnight-extractor.

 Extraction

-Once the tool is build you can use the midnight-extractor CLI to extract the circuits.
+After building the tool you can use the midnight-extractor CLI to extract the circuits.

 Quickstart